hooshvare/pn-summary/README.md

 As shown from the table above, the summaries are given by ParsBERT driven BERT2BERT model are quite closer to the actual summary in terms of both meaning and lexical choices.

 ## Citation
-Please cite the following paper in your publication if you are using our [this dataset and architectures](https://arxiv.org/abs/2012.11204) in your research:
+Please cite the following paper in your publication if you are using our [dataset and architectures](https://arxiv.org/abs/2012.11204) in your research:

 ```bibtext
 @article{pnSummary,